 Then Esau took his wives, his sons, his daughters, and all the persons of his household, his cattle and all his animals, and all his goods which he had gained in the land of Canaan, and went to a country away from the presence of his brother Jacob.
 For their possessions were too great for them to dwell together, and the land where they were strangers could not support them because of their livestock.
 So Esau dwelt in Mount Seir.
 Esau is Edom.

 a.
-Their possessions were too great for them to dwell together: Esau’s cry to Isaac Have you only one blessing, my father?
+Their possessions were too great for them to dwell together: Esau’s painful cry to Isaac Have you only one blessing, my father?
 (Genesis 27:38) proved unfounded.
-Because he was a descendant of Abraham God blessed Esau, and blessed him in the only way he really cared about: materially.
+God blessed Esau because he was a descendant of Abraham, and God blessed him in the only way he really cared about – materially.

 B. The descendants of Esau.

 And this is the genealogy of Esau the father of the Edomites in Mount Seir.

 a.
 Esau the father of the Edomites: Edom and the Edomites are mentioned some 130 times in the Bible.
 They were an important group of neighbors to Israel.

 · When the Israelites came through the wilderness to the Promised Land in the time of Moses, the Edomites refused them passage through their land (Numbers 20:21).
 This was a source of great discouragement for the nation (Numbers 21:4).

 · Even so, God commanded special regard for the Edomites among Israel: You shall not abhor an Edomite, for he is your brother (Deuteronomy 23:7).

 · In the days of Saul, Edom was made subject to Israel (1 Samuel 14:47), and David established garrisons there (2 Samuel 8:14).
 But later, in the days of Joram, the son of Ahab, the Edomites became independent of Israel (2 Kings 8:16-22).